 — Karl Dixon, cartoonist and writer

-“With more artists and galleries struggling to get their voices heard, The Woven Tale Press could be a really important go-to, especially for under-represented artists and galleries.”
+“With more artists and galleries struggling to get their voices heard, The Woven Tale Press is a really important go-to, especially for under-represented artists and galleries.”

 — Ken Berman, artist

 “Beautifully woven-together, Sandra Tyler et al. A warm shout out to you folks…The Woven Tale Press is a riveting romp, literally a page-turner, rife with abundant fun surprises: fiction flowing with well-honed diction, art that’s quirky and tart, and page design with a heart that says ‘ours not mine.’ …Kudos all around to your cadre of contributors.
 Rock on, rock steady, and rock softly (if you want) but carry a big stick…. to fend off the (yawn) Cyni-Clique ;)”

 “The Press has a passion for seeking out both emerging and established contemporary artists who have a unique vision.”

 The Woven Tale Press does a great job of finding artists who, working in a variety of mediums, are creating fresh concepts.
 The Press is a must-read magazine for art lovers who want to keep pace with what is going on in the art world.”

 “I have been recently introduced to The Woven Tale Press.
 I have been extremely impressed with the quality and diversity of the work and immensely enjoyed the interviews with the artists.
 This is my first experience with an online magazine and it has been rewarding.”